Thoughts. Musings. Philosophies. Regrets. Other.

 It's been 8 years since my failed Second City cruise audition, so don't worry- I'm totally good.
 My Husband and I actually discussed it afterwards and we realized I wouldn't have even taken the job on the cruise because I loved my job at the time and we wanted to start a family soon.

 And now I'm here, back in Dallas, like we planned.
 And I'm proud of my career and proud of my comedy training.
 And I'm now that I've had these years to mature and let my training marinate, I can look at this new experience at Theatre 3 for what it is- a new adventure that instead of bruising my ego can really inspire and enlighten me.
-These actors (and the entire crew- the MD, the Director, AD, Stage Manager, etc) are more talented than me at some things.
+These actors (and the entire crew- the MD, the Director, AD, Stage Manager, etc) are more talented than me at most things.
 And there might be some things that I'm better at then they are (though I'll probably have to dig a little deep to find them).
 And it feels so good to have a small role and really love it...and to really feel grateful to even be allowed in the room.
 You can learn a lot from insanely talented people if you can push aside your ego for a minute and remember that you are always a student.
 So I can't stress this enough to creative people- get out of your comfort zone!
 Surround yourself with the most talented people in the room and then learn from them instead of letting them terrify you.
 It's what I'm trying to do.

 Anyway, this was all just a really long plug for A Little Night Music at Theatre 3 running June 12-July 2.
 Please come see it.
 You'll be blown away by the talent in this city.
 And also I'm in it.